Consumerism: Austrian economics

+Austrian economic advocates focus on the entrepreneur, promoting a productive lifestyle rather than a materialistic one wherein the individual is defined by things and not their self.
+Austrian economists claim Keynesian notions of incentivizing increased consumption, which claims to mitigate recessive impacts when the populace reduces spending, as counterintuitive and contributing to the business cycle of booms and busts.
+They oppose the adjustments of interest rates to incentivize consumerism.

+Furthermore, Austrians emphasize a nation is unable to obtain wealth via consumption, which inevitably translates to entire resource absorption.
+Production is therefore what grants consumption as a possibility to begin with, given that a producer would not be working towards revenue, if not one's consumptive desires in their own expenditure discretion.
+Moreover, the Austrian School argues that the subjective value of goods and services motivate the demand for these commodities in order for their prices to be influenced by consumers.

 Environmental impact

 Critics of consumerism point out that consumerist societies are more prone to damage the environment, contribute to global warming and use resources at a higher rate than other societies.
-Jorge Majfud says that "Trying to reduce environmental pollution without reducing consumerism is like combatting drug trafficking without reducing the drug addiction."

 Pope Francis also critiqued consumerism in his encyclical Laudato Si': On Care For Our Common Home.
 He critiqued the harm consumerism does to the environment and states, "The analysis of environmental problems cannot be separated from the analysis of human, family, work-related and urban contexts, nor from how individuals relate to themselves, which leads in turn to how they relate to others and to the environment."
 Pope Francis believed the obsession with consumerism leads individuals further away from their humanity and obscures the interrelated nature between humans and the environment.

 Another critic is James Gustave Speth.
 He argues that the growth imperative represents the main goal of capitalistic consumerism.
 In his book The Bridge at the Edge of the World he notes, "Basically, the economic system does not work when it comes to protecting environmental resources, and the political system does not work when it comes to correcting the economic system".

 In an opinion segment of New Scientist magazine published in August 2009, reporter Andy Coghlan cited William Rees of the University of British Columbia and epidemiologist Warren Hern of the University of Colorado at Boulder saying that human beings, despite considering themselves civilized thinkers, are "subconsciously still driven by an impulse for survival, domination and expansion ... an impulse which now finds expression in the idea that inexorable economic growth is the answer to everything, and, given time, will redress all the world's existing inequalities."